green-party-dublin-central/nh-web/site/content/post/daneswell-lrd.md

 There are a number of approved applications on this site already which this application will amend: [3665/15](https://planning.agileapplications.ie/dublincity/application-details/112961), [4267/17](https://planning.agileapplications.ie/dublincity/application-details/124432), [2133/18](https://planning.agileapplications.ie/dublincity/application-details/125432), and [4306/18](https://planning.agileapplications.ie/dublincity/application-details/129846).

-## What is a Large-scale Residential Development (LRD)

-Large-scale Residential Development is the process that replaces the Strategic Housing Development (SHD) process.
-It is similar to the SHD process in that it deals with applications for 100 or more houses or 200 or more student accommodation bed spaces.

-A key difference however is that Large-scale Residential Development applications are made directly to the local authority (Dublin City Council in this case).
-Strategic Housing Development applications were made to An Bord Pleanála.

 ## Part V Social Housing

 Dublin City Council’s preferred option is to acquire units on site to fulfil the Part V Social Housing obligation.
 All Part V Social Housing is in Block A facing Botanic Road and comprises: